lmparppei/BeatPlugins/README.md

 If anybody ever writes a plugin, *please, please, please* be nice to people and test your code thoroughly before deploying it.
 Loss of work hurts a lot, and it might be completely possible to crash the whole app with plugin code.
 I'm doing my best to stay backwards-compatible.

-The included sample plugin demonstrates the basic logic behind plugins.
+The included sample plugin demonstrates basic logic behind plugins.

 ## Basics

 ### Writing Plugins

-You can use any supported JavaScript features in WebKit, but the script is confined to run inside the app, so you can't access the web, for instance.
+You can use any supported JavaScript features in WebKit, but the script is confined to run inside the app.
+You can't access the web, for instance.
 Scripts run as functions, so they can be terminated any time using `return` when outside any other function scope.
-It's also advised to **always** end your scripts using `Beat.end()`, especially when using asynchronous methods.
+It's also advised to **always** terminate your scripts using `Beat.end()`, especially when using asynchronous methods.

 Have fun and make something useful!

 ### Debugging

-`Beat.openConsole()` — opens a (global) console for plugin development.
+`Beat.openConsole()` — opens a console for plugin development.
 Never leave this on for released plugins.
 `Beat.log("Message")` — log messages into the console

 ### Access Screenplay Content